itskrishn25/MERN_STACK/css/readme.md

 20) Font Family -> Defines which font should be used for text within an element(Fallback Mechanism).

 21) Icons using Fonts :- Use font awesome website for fonts.

+## Level 4 (Box Model)

+22) What is Box Model :- Central concept in CSS that outlines the design and layout of elements on the web page.
+Have four main components -> margin, padding, border, content.

+23) Padding Property :- The space b/w the border and the actual content.
+Shorthand -> padding: 10px 20px 30px 40px;

+24) Margin Property :- Sets the space around elements, separating them from others.
+Shorthand -> margin: 10px 20px 30px 40px;
+can be auto for central alignment.

+24) Border Property :-  Creates an outline around HTML elements.
+border: 2px solid black;

+Border-radius -> Used to create rounded corners for elements. border-radius: 10px 20px;

+Box-sizing -> border-box or content-box, in border-box, border is counted into content itself.